 The finishes can be sealed with natural honey wax once they are made.
 However, it is important to keep the protective barrier in place by keeping clean and re-waxing as needed.
 It is recommended to add waterproofing and paraffin wax to protect the finish from dirt and water, as in the case of a bathroom or kitchen.

 They should be sealed properly and cleaned with a clean, dry cloth.
 Dirt will settle on the surface of wax so be sure to wipe it off.
 You should not wash away any dirt that has accumulated over time.
 If the plaster has become compromised, it will only serve to spread dirt.
 A special cleaning agent may be applied to the dirt, wrapping it around so that it can be removed.
 Next, you should re-wax your surface.

 Some people have to exercise caution when choosing polished plasters for feature walls.
 The next step is to not use a decorative finish and to take it easy with the color and style.
 To be bold, one must not be restricted by the false belief that bold is to be outrageous.

 Although natural tones have a beauty that is unmistakable, not all people would want to have their whole living room decorated in the most vivid and intense colours.
 A feature wall is intended to be an accent and not the entire effect of the room.
 An Italian wall finish chosen well can set the tone for the room and bring out the colours of textiles and furniture nearby.

 When decorating a space of a certain size, rich dark colours can be used to create an atmosphere that is distinctly stylish.
 The staterooms in country houses and palaces are a celebration of style.
 They were decorated with bold choices of colour and many of the pioneers of using Venetian plaster.
-In these large areas, weak colours such as paint can easily be lost.
-You also have the opportunity to display your creativity.
+A matte finish such paint or weak colours may not be visible in such large spaces.
+This gives you the chance to show your creativity.

 It is possible to combine a bold colour with polished plaster, bringing contemporary style and inspiration to your design.